kalmuthu/SONIC/Core file manager.md

 # Scope

-This document describes the high level design details of core file manager framework that consists of core file generation framework and exporting the support save data to a remote server in two .
-The framework consists of generic device drivers and user space platform API plugins which use the per platform specific data in the JSON descriptor files.
+This document describes the high level design details of core file manager framework that consists of core file generation framework and exporting the support save data to a remote server when a new core is being generated and configured perodic interval.
 This document describes the interaction between all the components and the tools used to support these drivers and plugins.

 # Definition/Abbreviation